 Adverse health effects caused by air pollution are increasingly being recognised and debated at national and international level.
 From 2017 to 2019 Knowle West Media Centre worked with communities in East Bristol to develop playful and accessible digital tools to help them collect and interpret air quality data, then act on what they found.

 Who got involved?

-As part of the REPLICATE Project, a five-year EU-funded initiative exploring how digital technologies can improve quality of life and reduce co2 emissions, Knowle West Media Centre ran several community events in Bristol where citizens and community organisations could discuss the issues affecting the area.
+As part of the REPLICATE Project, a five-year EU-funded initiative exploring how digital technologies can improve quality of life and reduce co2 emissions, Knowle West Media Centre (KWMC) ran several community events in east Bristol where citizens and community organisations could discuss the issues affecting the area.

 We discovered that lots of people wanted to find out more about air quality in Bristol – in particular the effect that air pollution is having on their health and where the cleanest air is in Bristol.

 Three groups that were particularly concerned about air quality were: cyclists, schoolchildren and their parents, and taxi drivers.